 Thanks to my entrepreneurial dad, money has always been a big part of my life.
 I was running a successful cottage industry by the time I was 12 and quoting daily buy and sell movements on the stock exchange in my early teens.

-I think the financial services industry needs to better cater to the needs of women, starting from the way superannuation and investment products are marketed.
-Finance has long been the bastion of the middle-aged white man, and this needs to change.
+I think the financial services industry needs to better cater to the needs of women, starting from the way superannuation and investment products are designed and marketed.

 I’m not a financial advisor, but rather a financial advocate.
 I have had a varied professional career, with roles in education, journalism, research and marketing.
 I’ve studied postgraduate commerce and am particularly interested in the stock market and superannuation.